 To gauge fit, we asked a ton of our friends to wear every PFD.
-They all judged how well it conformed to their specific shape and size, taking note of areas that don't fit quite right, things that feel off, and pieces they like.
+They all judged how well it conformed to their specific shape and size, taking note of areas that didn't fit quite right, things that felt off, and pieces they enjoyed.
 Unisex models were tested on men and women that fall within the specified size, and women's models were tested by women of varying body shapes and bust sizes.
-Each was evaluated on how well they are able to conform to the variable shapes of human that they are advertised to fit.

 To test the adjustability of each PFD, we tested the range of measurements each claims to accommodate.
-Beyond how well they can fit that range of person size, we also considered how easily they do so.
+Beyond how well they can fit that range, we also considered how easily they do so.
 We tested how well the straps adjust and how easy it is to change each one's size for a new wearer.
 We checked each to see if they run large, small, or true to size.
-And though we tested just one size of each model, we also considered how many other sizes are available and considered if that range is likely to satisfy the diversity of life jacket wearers.
+And though we tested just one size of each model, we also considered how many other sizes are available and whether that range is likely to satisfy the diversity of life jacket wearers.

 To test mobility, we looked at the contenders' performance under pressure and their functionality in various situations.
-We jumped in the water to see if they stay put or need to be readjusted.
-We swam around and considered their performance while doing so, asking questions like is it to tight or loose, do you still have free range of motion to swim, does it make you feel safe and confident to float in?
+We jumped in the water to see if they stayed put or needed to be readjusted.
+We swam around and considered their performance while doing so, asking questions like: is it too tight or loose, do you still have free range of motion to swim, and does it make you feel safe and confident to float in?

 For inflatable belts, we also considered their inflating function.
-We tested them repeatedly to see how quickly they inflate and deflate, how easy it is to inflate them by mouth if the cartridge fails or is empty and you're already in the water.
-We also evaluated the usability of each model in both the still waters of lakes and the flowing waters of lazy summer rivers.
+We tested them repeatedly to see how quickly they inflated and deflated and how easy it is to inflate them by mouth if the cartridge fails or is empty and you're already in the water.

 None of us want any piece of gear to fail while we're using it, but especially not one that's supposed to aid in your safety.
-And as we all know, the water can be particularly tough on our gear — even more so if your preferred play water is salty.
+And as we all know, the water can be particularly tough on gear — even more so if your preferred play water is salty.
 While we can't pack years of sea kayaking into a single summer, we tested the durability of every jacket as thoroughly as possible.
-We checked the materials, seams, thickness, and construction of each model.
+We checked each model's materials, seams, thickness, and construction.
 We tested buckles and zippers when wet and full of sand.
-We looked for weak spots and took note of anything that didn't look up to the ravages of the waves.
-We also read cleaning and care instructions for each, to get a sense of how picky or forgiving they are to being tossed on the garage floor soaked and forgotten for months.
-We considered lifetime expectations given by manufacturers as well as warranties offered.
-And to expand our pool of knowledge, we scoured the internet for any complaints from other users.
+We looked for weak spots and took note of anything that didn't stand up to the ravages of the waves.
+We also read cleaning and care instructions for each and considered lifetime expectations given by the manufacturers as well as warranties offered.
+And to expand our pool of knowledge, we scoured the internet for complaints from other users.